fgauna12/fgauna12.github.io/_posts/2020-03-28-deploying-to-a-static-site-using-azure-devops.md

 hidden: false
 comments: false
 ---
-Without getting into the nitty gritty of how to build a single page app, I'll showcase a simple process how to deploy a Vue app to an Azure Storage Account leveraging the *static website* feature.
+Without getting into the nitty gritty of how to build a single page app, I'll showcase a simple process how to deploy a Vue app to an Azure Storage Account leveraging the [static website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) feature.

 <!--more-->

 Assuming you have created an Azure Storage account with static websites enabled, then you can copy the files to the appropriate container.
-Here's [a blogpost](https://gaunacode.com/creating-an-azure-storage-account-for-static-site-hosting-using-terraform) of how to create this storage account with Terraform.
+Here's [a blogpost](https://gaunacode.com/creating-an-azure-storage-account-for-static-site-hosting-using-terraform) of how to create one using Terraform.

 ```yaml
 - download: current